jeju5/management/cs/aws/aws_developer.md

     * You can't user this policy to different users/groups/roles.
     * In general, AWS Managed Policies or Customer Managed Policies are recommended.
     * Userful when permissions in a policy is strictly limited to this single user.
+* AssumeRoleWithWebIdentity
+  * API provided by STS (Security Token Service)
+  * Returns temp credentials for users authenticated by WebIdentityProvider.
+    * Returns AssumedRoleUser ARN and AssumedRole Id which temporary refers to temporary credentials (not IAM role/user)
+  * Cognito uses STS to retrieve temp credentials for WebIndentityProvider authenticated users.
+    ```
+    1. User <--> WebIdentityProvider
+    2.      <--> STS
+    3.      <--> AWS Resources
+    ```

+* Exam Tips
+  * To allow one AWS account to access and manage resources in another AWS account -> configure aws cross account access
+  * Where would you store confidential information (credentials, license codes) for AWS resources? -> AWS Systems Manager Parameter Store (as parameter values)